-Geospatial modelling, custom solution, and analysis tools for analyzing wind’s effects on wildfire spread and where firefighting will be most effective.
+Geospatial modeling, custom solution, and analysis tools for analyzing wind’s effects on wildfire spread and where firefighting will be most effective.

 Using Esri ArcGIS developer APIs, GCS implemented enhancements to the WindNinja spatial model.

 Modifications GCS made to the program include:

 - Developing a system for initializing flow calculation from the National Weather Service National Digital Forecast Database.